eSolia/help.esolia.pro/src/pages/bulk-email-bounce-codes_en.md

 image: ''
 draft: false
 ---
-The following error codes are from the bulk email systems we use to send newsletters.
+The following error codes are from the bulk email systems eSolia uses to send newsletters.

 ### Postmark App Bounce Error Codes